How to Treat Mucus in a Dog's Stool

-When you cleaned up after your dog during one of his walks, you may have noticed a bit of mucus in his poop.
-Though unappealing, a bit of mucus in a dog's stool usually isn't cause for alarm because dog stool often contains some mucus.
-If your dog is experiencing a bit of diarrhea, a day's fast and a bland diet may help get things back to normal.
+When cleaning up after your dog, whether after a walk, in the yard, the house, or, heaven forbid, your bed, did you notice a bit of mucus in his poop?
+Though unappealing, some mucus in a dog's stool usually isn't a cause for alarm since dog stool often contains mucus.
+But, if your dog is experiencing diarrhea, a day's fast and a bland diet may help get things back to normal.

 Your dog's intestines produce mucus to keep the lining of his colon moist, so it's not unusual to see traces of the slimy substance in his poop.
 However, if the mucus is accompanied by blood, if his stool is covered in mucus or his bowel movements have changed significantly, there could be something more going on.
 Potential causes of mucus, blood and runny stool include:

 - Inflammation of the colon, known as colitis.

 - Dietary reaction.